Quickstart: Create an Azure CDN profile and endpoint

 In the Azure portal, in the upper left, select Create a resource.

-If you want to save the profile to your dashboard after it is created to make it easier to find, select Pin to dashboard.
+Select Pin to dashboard to save the profile to your dashboard after it is created.

 Select Create to create the profile.

 For Azure CDN Standard from Microsoft profiles only, profile completion usually completes in two hours.